 - Port-2 – This port is an internal 10/100 interface that carries the IP phone traffic.

-- Port-3 – This is an access port which connects to a PC or other device.
+- Port-3 – This is an access port that connects to a PC or other device.

 On the switch, the switch port is configured to send CDP (Cisco Discovery Protocol) packets and instruct an attached IP phone to send voice traffic to the switch in one of the following ways, depending on the type of traffic: